-The film thickness, ${h_f}$ on top of the cylinder can be measured and compared with the benchmark \cite{Bakshi2007}.
+The film thickness ${h_f}$ on top of the cylinder can be measured and compared with the benchmarks from the experiments and simulations \cite{Bakshi2007,Fakhari2017}.
 The normalized film thickness is defined by ${h^*} = {h_f}/{h_i}$, where ${h_i}$ is the height of the drop at the instant of impact.
-Another dimensionless time is defined as ${t^*} = \left( {t - {t_i}} \right){U_i}/D$, where ${t_i}$ is the instant of impact between the drop and substrate, ${U_i}$ is the velocity at the moment of drop impact, and $D$ is the true diameter of the drop.
-The temporal variation of the film thickness at the north pole of the cylinder is plotted in Fig. \ref{FIG16}.
-According to \cite{Bakshi2007} the film thickness is expected to vary as ${h^*} = 1 - {t^*}$ at early times, and as ${h^*} = 0.15{t^{* - 2}}$ at intermediate times.
+A dimensionless time is defined as ${t^*} = \left( {t - {t_i}} \right){U_i}/D$, where ${t_i}$ is the instant of impact between the drop and substrate, and ${U_i}$ is the velocity at the moment of drop impact.
+The temporal variation of the film thickness on the top of the cylinder is plotted in Fig. \ref{FIG16}.
+According to the literature \cite{Bakshi2007}, the film thickness is expected to vary as ${h^*} = 1 - {t^*}$ at early times, and as ${h^*} = 0.15{t^{* - 2}}$ at intermediate times.
 The five simulations in Fig. \ref{FIG16} correspond to the dynamic evolutions in Fig. \ref{FIG11} $\sim$ \ref{FIG15}.
 It can be seen clearly that the simulation results by using the present scheme are in good agreement with the power-law fitted curves of the experimental data \cite{Bakshi2007}.